sensorimotorai/sensorimotorai.github.io/debates.md

 Performance was measured by error reduction, or how reliably the rats found the food by the end of each trial.

-The 'rewarded' group had a slow but steady improvement in their performace.
+The 'rewarded' group had a slow but steady improvement in their performance.
 The 'no reward' group improved slightly, just from the experience of navigating.

-The the 'delayed reward' group was the most interesting: when they suddenly started receiving food, their performance spiked.
+The 'delayed reward' group was the most interesting: when they suddenly started receiving food, their performance spiked.
 They quickly caught up to, and even outperformed, the consistently rewarded group.

 Tolman called this <a href="https://en.wikipedia.org/wiki/Latent_learning" target="_blank"><em>latent learning</em></a>: the rats had built an internal <a href="https://personal.utdallas.edu/~tres/spatial/tolman.pdf" target="_blank"><strong><em>cognitive map</em></strong></a> of the maze without explicit rewards.